gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 ## What

-Enforce MFA verification for any administrative actions taken.
+Enforce MFA verification for administrative actions.
 For example:

 - Adding, removing, or editing Nodes and other services.
 - Adding, removing, or editing users, roles, auth connectors, and other administrative resources.
 - Approving access requests.
+- Impersonating users.

-This will apply to administrative actions performed via the WebUI, `tctl`, and `tsh`, or Teleport Connect.
+This will apply to administrative actions performed from any Teleport client, including `tctl`, `tsh`, the Teleport Web UI, and Teleport Connect.

 ## Why